javascript-tutorial/en.javascript.info/1-js/7-deeper/2-closure/article.md

 Also, what happens when a function travels to another place of the code -- will it get access to variables in the new place?

 We realy should understand what's going on before doing complex things with functions.
 There is no general programming answer for that.
 Different languages behave differently.
-Here we'll concentrate on Javascript.
+Here we'll cover Javascript of course.

 [cut]